wikimatze/vimfiles/mappings.md

 - `o` ... go into a new line below the cursor in edit mode
 - `O` ... insert new line in front of the current cursor position
 - `s` ... replace the current character and stay in insert mode
+- `C` ... replace the current character till the rest of the line with characters -> press ESC to go into normal mode
 - `u` ... undo last changes (`U` undo last changes of the last edited line)
 - `<C-R>` ... redo the last change
 - `p` ... *put* after the cursor